anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/empty-points.md

 ## Customization

-Specific color for an empty point can be set by using the `fill` property in `emptyPointSettings` and the border for an empty point can be set by using the `border` property.
+Specific color for an empty point can be set by using the `Fill` property in `EmptyPointSettings` and the border for an empty point can be set by using the `Border` property.

 {% aspTab template="chart/accumulation-charts/empty-points/custom", sourceFiles="custom.cs" %}